DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: DMol Diffusion

-During the sampling process, we first sample a random graph based on the marginal distributions of nodes and edges at \(t = T\).
+During the denoising process, we first sample a random graph based on the marginal distributions of nodes and edges at \(t = T\).
 This random graph is then used as the input to the denoising network $\phi_{\theta}$ to predict a denoised graph.
 Based on the prediction, we use the noise model to obtain the noisy graph at \(t = T-1\).
 Subsequently, this noisy graph is fed into the denoising network, and the above process is repeated iteratively until a new graph is sampled.

 To start the sampling process, we need to compute the marginal distributions of nodes and edges at \(t = T\).
 At time \(t = T\), a node class \(i\) at \(t = T\) is a result of transitions from some other node classes at \(t = 0\).
-As a result, the marginal probability of the \(i\)-th node class at time $t=T$ equals

-where \(p^x_i\) and \(p^x_j\) are the marginal probabilities of node classes \(i\) and \(j\) at time \(t = 0\), respectively.
-For edges, we similarly have that the marginal probabilities of the \(i\)-th edge class at \(t = T\) equals
+As a result, the marginal probability of the \(i\)-th node class at time $t=T$ equals where \(p^x_i\) and \(p^x_j\) are the marginal probabilities of node classes \(i\) and \(j\) at time \(t = 0\), respectively.
+For edges, we similarly have that the marginal probabilities of the \(i\)-th edge class at \(t = T\) equals where \(p^e_i\) and \(p^e_l\) are the marginal probabilities of edge classes \(i\) and \(l\) at \(t = 0\).